 I personally would lean towards the 304 stainless for its durability to the elements.
 I am all about buying something for a little more money and having the peace of mind that my grill will last.
 In the long run that will save me money.

 I hope this information comes in handy when picking out your new grill, or giving your existing stainless grill some much needed TLC.

 Some guys just don't want a stainless steel grill, they want to have something a bit less shiny and a bit more 'manly'.
 Step in the charcoal smoker.
-Charcoal smokers are a fantastic way to cook and also look good without being too shiny.
-Perfect for keeping your status man around the backyard!
-The beautiful flavour that you can achieve with charcoal smokers is wonderful, my favourite has got to be a big whole chicken smoking away all day on low & slow!
+The beautiful flavour that you can achieve with charcoal smokers is wonderful, my favourite has got to be a rack of chilli lime ribs smoking away all day on low & slow!